Tempus-Labs/tempus/README.md

    ```

 2. **Create the Environment File**:
+   Set up a `.env` file to store your API key securely:
    ```bash
    OPENAI_API_KEY=your_api_key # Fill if you are using OpenAI DEEPSEEK_API_KEY=your_api_key # Fill if you are using Deepseek